Little League World Series on television: Broadcast history

 The ABC television network began televising a tape-delayed Little League World Series Championship Game on an annual basis in 1963.
 From 1965 to 1985, the championship game was broadcast during the weekend, airing under ABC's Wide World of Sports umbrella.

 In 1982, Entertainment and Sports Programming Network (ESPN) began expanding their cable television network through increased coverage of sports entertainment on a global scale.
 During this time, ESPN's brand and its family of networks, began covering the Little League World Series games in a greater capacity.
 A total of 12 games were televised by the network in 2000, resulting in nationwide popularity of the game, which provided opportunities to expand the total number of teams from eight to 16.

 In 2001, ESPN covered all eight U.S. regional championships.
 This was as a result of a second stadium, Volunteer Stadium, which allowed games to take place simultaneously.
 Also that year, ABC began televising the U.S. Championship Game.
 That year, ESPN aired a total of 25 games.
 In 2003, ABC, ESPN, and ESPN2 carried a total of 35 games including regional championships.
 All games aired on any ESPN network are also available via Internet streaming on ESPN3.

 One of the most prominent announcers was Harold Reynolds.
 Former major league baseball player and color commentator Tony Gwynn referred to him as "the Pied Piper of Little League baseball."
 Some of the game broadcasters and play-by-play commentators have included sportscasters Al Michaels and Brent Musburger, American sports journalist Jim McKay, and former major league baseball players Cy Young Award and World Series MVP Orel Hershiser, and Hall of Fame baseball players Johnny Bench, Mickey Mantle and Jim Palmer.
+The 2025 announcers will be Joe Buck, Todd Frazier, Xavier Scruggs with Jeff Passan and Kris Budden.